-- People were respected and their privacy, dignity and independence was encouraged. - Relatives said staff promoted privacy and dignity when providing care.
-Staff gave good examples of how they would do this such as closing doors and covering people when providing personal care. - Relatives said staff respected their independence.
-Staff said they always encouraged people to be independent and would only provide support when needed.
-For example, if people were able to wash themselves, or help making food and drinks, staff would respect peoples' independence. - Staff were aware of the need to keep information safe and confidential.
-The registered manager had a robust confidentiality policy in place to ensure people's information was not shared without their consent.
+- People were respected and their privacy, dignity and independence was encouraged. - People and relatives said staff promoted privacy and dignity when providing care.
+The staff member gave good examples of how they would do this such as closing curtains and doors and covering people when providing personal care. - People and relatives said staff respected people's independence and did not take over and do things that people could do for themselves. - The staff member said they always encouraged people to be independent and would only provide support when needed. - The staff member was aware of keeping information safe and confidential.
+This was supported by the provider's policy on confidentiality which stressed the importance of doing this.